GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_mdg_aa_ex_1.md

 :::

-The folder is called “ and contains the whole [standard folder structure](/content/Wiki/en_qgis_projects_folder_structure_wiki.md#standard-folder-structure) with all data in the input folder and the additional documentation in the documentation folder.
+The folder contains the whole [standard folder structure](/content/Wiki/en_qgis_projects_folder_structure_wiki.md#standard-folder-structure) with all data in the input folder and the additional documentation in the documentation folder.

 | Dataset| Source | Descriptions |
 | ----- | --- | --- |